alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 ### On the SHM Domain Controller
 - Connect to the **SHM Domain Controller** via Remote Desktop client over the VPN connection
-- Login with local user `atiadmin` and the SHM DC admin password from the SHM KeyVault
+- Login with domain user `<shm-domain>\atiadmin` and the SHM DC admin password from the `sh-management-dc-admin-password` secret in the Safe Haven Management KeyVault
 - Delete users for DSG in the SHM DC Active Directory
     - In the "Server Management" app, click `Tools -> Active Directory Users and Computers`
         - In the `Safe Haven Research Users` OU, delete the `DSGROUP<dsg-id> Test Researcher` user